 Realistic exclusion temperatures and accurate duration periods of an upset condition must be specified.
 The lowest temperature condition, such as during a winter shutdown, is also an important design consideration.

-The presence of high heat generating equipment or components, such as adjacent uninsulated duct work, may have an effect on design and should be specified.
+The presence of high heat generating equipment or components, such as adjacent non insulated duct work, may have an effect on design and should be specified.

-At CEJ, we dedicate our efforts to provide quality custom expansion joints, to all of our customers.
+At CEJ, we dedicate our efforts to provide quality custom expansion joints to all of our customers.
 No job is too big or too small.
-Call us today to start the design process at 1-800-235-9259 or, feel free to email us too.
+Call us today to start the design process at 1-816-781-3507, or feel free to email us too.